Collection of Hematopoietic Stem Cells

-Stem cell collection, also known as hematopoietic progenitor cell harvest, is a form of an apheresis procedure known as leukapheresis.
-It is used to treat certain types of cancer and autoimmune diseases.
+Stem cell collection, also known as hematopoietic progenitor cell collection is performed by an apheresis procedure known as leukapheresis.
+It is used as a part of treatment to treat certain types of cancer and autoimmune diseases.

 Stem cells are immature cells from which the different types of blood cells can grow.
 Stem cells are produced in the bone marrow, which is inside the bones.
 Small numbers of stem cells circulate in the blood stream, called peripheral blood stem cells.

 The best time to collect peripheral blood stem cells is when the stem cells are at their highest levels in the blood.
 This is usually four to five days after your child receives specific medications — called growth factors — that stimulate cells to grow.
 These medications are prescribed by your child’s transplant physician at Children’s Hospital of Philadelphia.

 If your child has neuroblastoma, a brain tumor, lymphoma or leukemia, your child’s doctor may recommend stem cell collection as part of your child's treatment.

 Occasionally, peripheral blood stem cell collection is recommended for a child with certain genetic diseases that lead to autoimmune deficiency and anemia, or for patients undergoing gene therapy as part of a research study or treatment.

 Stem cell collection can be performed on babies, children and adults.

 For stem cell collection, your child’s blood will be withdrawn through a needle or catheter into a cell separator machine that separates the blood using a centrifuge.
 White blood cells containing stem cells are collected in a bag, while the rest of your child’s blood is returned through another vein or catheter.
 This procedure is called apheresis.